Optimizing Flexible Complex Systems with Coupled and Co-Evolving Subsystems under Operational Uncertainties: Introduction

 This paper addresses this imperative need for flexible, complex multi-subsystem system design by creating a unique design optimization framework of coordinated staged development.
-The proposed design optimization framework examines the staged-deployment strategies as well as the needed ``built-in flexibility'' to enable later flexible deployment in response to multiple sources of uncertainties.
-Our key idea is to decouple weak dynamic subsystem interaction so that the uncertainties are only considered within their ``spheres of influence.''
-Specifically, we propose a pre-processing method to quantify and decouple the weak dynamic subsystem interaction prior to the main optimization.
-This decoupling of the uncertainties enables the built-in flexibility to be designed at the subsystem level (i.e., bottom-up built-in flexibility design) while considering only the strong impact of the uncertainties from other subsystems.
-The developed method is demonstrated with a case study of two-stage multi-subsystem staged deployment to show its computational cost savings while maintaining the flexibility in the design solution.
+The proposed design optimization framework examines the staged-deployment strategies as well as the needed ``built-in flexibility'' to enable later flexible deployment in response to multiple sources of uncertainty.
+Our key idea is to decouple weak dynamic subsystem interaction so that the built-in flexibility can be designed at the subsystem level, while considering only the strong couplings from other subsystems under uncertainties.
+This approach is enabled by our developed method to quantify and decouple the weak dynamic subsystem couplings.
+The developed method is demonstrated with a case study of two-stage multi-subsystem staged deployment to illustrate its computational cost savings while maintaining the flexibility in the design solution.

 The remainder of this paper is structured as follows.
 Section \ref{Formulation1} formulates the conventional stochastic programming formulation for flexible design of systems, Section \ref{Formulation2} extends that formulation for complex multi-subsystem systems, and Section \ref{method} discusses the newly proposed local scenario discretization method.
-Furthermore, Section \ref{demo} provides the demonstration case study and scalability analysis, followed by Section \ref{discussion} that discusses the implications and extensions of the proposed method, particularly in the context of large-scale multi-subsystem problems.
+Furthermore, Section \ref{demo} provides the demonstration case studies, followed by Section \ref{discussion} that discusses the implications and extensions of the proposed method, particularly in the context of large-scale multi-subsystem problems.
 Finally, Section \ref{conclusion} summarizes the main contribution of the paper.